Tenants in stratas

 Family members who rent

-It is important to understand the strata's bylaws and rules before renting in a strata.
+It is important to understand the strata's (or section's) bylaws and rules before renting in a strata.
 There is a set of Standard Bylaws issued by the Province as the "default bylaws" for a strata corporation.
-However, many strata corporations have bylaws which are unique to that strata corporation.
+However many strata corporations and sections have bylaws which are unique to that strata corporation or section.

-Strata corporations can have bylaws which: establish quiet hours, ban smoking, ban or allow certain types of pets, restrict the rental of residential units, or even specify the type of window coverings.
-Some strata corporations have bylaws which ban or limit short-term rentals by tenants or owners.
+Bylaws can affect many different areas of strata living.
+For example, strata bylaws can establish quiet hours, ban smoking anywhere in the strata corporation, including in the strata lot (a person's home), ban or only allow certain types of pets, even specify the type of window coverings.
+Some strata corporations also have bylaws which ban or limit short-term rentals by tenants or owners.